dillionlim/brainhack-til-2025/README.md

 This will not work for more complex layouts (e.g. those found in physical newspapers).

 Besides layouts, improving accuracy with a spellchecker was also considered.
-Transformer-based language models such as `FLAN-T5` proved too slow (timed out).
+Transformer-based language models such as `google/flan-t5-small` proved too slow (timed out) and also posed a problem with their context-length and `max-new-tokens` limit, even inference was done in batches on the predicted text from the OCR model (split the predicted text into batches of 4 to be processed in parallel).
 A faster algorithmic method in `symspellpy` was tried.
 However, despite adjusting the frequency of words in the default unigram dictionary to better suit the words used in this context (operation/mission-related words), no discernable improvement was achieved.
 Hence, spellchecking was not incorporated.

 ### Models Tried

 A variety of baseline models were tried.
 Some such as pytesseract, surya-ocr and trocr were able to achieve decent accuracy but were extremely slow (surya-ocr timed out in the submission).
+Other models such as EasyOCR and calamariOCR were tried, but led to underwhelming and disappointing CERs (e.g. For EasyOCR many combinations of values were attempted for several parameters including, `decoder`, `contrast-ths`, `beamWidth`, but none of the combinations yielded ecent results).
 PaddleOCR and docTR were able to achieve high accuracy and was much faster.
 As docTR had higher accuracy and slightly better speed, it was used for the semi-finals.

 | Detector Model | Dataset | Hyperparameters | Recogniser Model | Dataset | Hyperparameters | Score | Speed |
 |:--------:|:------------:|:----------------:|:----------------:|:------------:|:----------------:|:-----:|:-----:|